 As with any global medical school, there are a few things to look for when choosing which program to attend.
 Here are some primary things to take into consideration while you search for the perfect school.

 The strength of a school's reputation can be determined by a number of factors, including enrollment rates, global ranking, and student testimonies.
 There are plenty of reliable sources to check your university's reputation before applying.
-It may also help to seek the guidance of an academic advisor to find a school best suited to you.
+You may also want to consider getting comprehensive med school application support.
+Our experts can not only help you choose the best schools to apply to, but also ensure you submit the most competitive applications to them!

 Most schools have accessible residency placement stats on their websites.
 This is a significant stat to take into consideration when choosing your future school.
 Keep in mind that you should do your residency where you later hope to practice medicine.
 For example, if you are studying medicine in Europe but are hoping to become a physician in the US, you should be looking for US residencies.